Days of Glory (2006 film): Plot

 The colonial troops are denied leave while others in the Free French Forces are allowed furloughs.
 The colonials are herded into billets and given a ballet performance for entertainment.
-Bored and disillusioned, they gather outside to discuss the injustice and a fight starts.
-French military police bring Messaoud to a temporary stockade where Abdelkader, one of the instigators, is also being held.
-Messaoud was arrested trying to find Irène in Marseille.
-Abdelkader is brought before the French colonel who orders him on a special mission to take ammunition to American troops fighting in the Lorraine Campaign where French troops will liberate Alsace.
+Bored and disillusioned, they gather outside to discuss the injustice, and a fight starts.
+The French National Gendarmerie bring Messaoud to a temporary stockade, where Abdelkader, one of the instigators, is also being held.
+Messaoud is arrested trying to find Irène in Marseille.
+Abdelkader is brought before the French colonel, who orders him on a special mission to take ammunition to American troops fighting in the Lorraine campaign, where French troops will liberate Alsace.
 He promises the colonial soldiers will be rewarded if successful.

 As they cross the German lines, most of the men are killed by a booby trap, including Yassir's brother, and Martinez is severely injured.
-The survivors are eager to retreat but Abdelkader rallies them and they reach an Alsatian village where they ingratiate themselves with the locals.
+The survivors are eager to retreat, but Abdelkader rallies them, and they reach an Alsatian village where they ingratiate themselves with the locals.
 The arrival of Germans instigates a battle.
-Messaoud is badly hurt by a Panzerschreck rocket and shot by a German rifleman.
+Messaoud is badly hurt by a Panzerschreck and shot by a German rifleman.
 Saïd attempts to evacuate Martinez, but both are fatally wounded.
-Yassir is shot attempting to flee and just as Abdelkader is cornered, colonial reinforcements arrive and drive the Germans out of the village.
+Yassir is shot attempting to flee, and just as Abdelkader is cornered, colonial reinforcements arrive and drive the Germans out of the village.

 As columns of Free French forces move through, Abdelkader sees the colonel passing in his jeep, but the commanding officer ignores him.
 A staff officer asks where his unit is.
 When Abdelkader says they are all dead, he is assigned to another French NCO.
 He passes a film cameraman filming only white French troops standing by the liberated villagers.
 The villagers, however, applaud Abdelkader as he leaves.

-The story flashes forward to the present, and an elderly Abdelkader visiting a war cemetery in Alsace to visit the graves of his comrades Martinez, Larbi, Saïd, Yassir and Messaoud.
-He returns to his small rundown flat in France.
-The film concludes with a title indicating that in 1959 war pensions for French colonial veterans living in France received no increases once their country of origin gained independence.
+The story flashes forward to the present, and an elderly Abdelkader visits a war cemetery in Alsace to pay his respects to the graves of his comrades Martinez, Larbi, Saïd, Yassir and Messaoud.
+He returns to his small, rundown flat in France.
+The film concludes with a title indicating that, in 1959, war pensions for French colonial veterans living in France were not increased after the Évian Accords established an independent Algeria.